Data Manipulation and Analysis in bash

 Sys\.setlocale\('LC_ALL', 'German'\)

-Prepare you expression and you after.txt to include “\n” (check source) You can use the online tool to escape regex
+Prepare your expression and your after.txt to include “\n” (check source) You can use the online tool to escape regex

 perl -i -0 -pe "s/if\( paste0\(Sys\.info\(\)\[4\].*?utf-8\"\)/$(cat after.txt)/s" Bike_map_location_choose_v02.R